fractastical/ar/app/playlist/README.md

 a filename of "foo.xspf".
 In addition, it's used when including other playlists, which will be discussed later.

-The `playlist` element is used to specify which files will be included into the playlist.
+The `w/all-files` element is used to specify which files will be included into the playlist.
 The program uses sub-string matching, so the pattern `"bar"` can match "path/to/bar.mp3" as well as "path/to/foo - bar 3.wav"